 The Plan: Purchasing a Few Essential Sewing Patterns

-The main issue regarding sewing maternity clothes in Qatar are the fabrics.
+The main issue regarding sewing maternity clothes in Qatar is the fabrics.
 Most of the sewing patterns require fabric types with stretch in one or even both directions.
 This is something almost impossible to get in the Doha fabric market.
 Another issue is that you need very often another fabric for the bump that is very elastic.
 The requirement is mostly jersey stretch or even the special cuff jersey that freaked me out before when I made my jersey T-shirts back in January 2020.

 So my only option for the moment was to repurpose some of the fabrics that I had purchased before in German for other projects to use them for maternity clothes.
-I did so with a heavy read stretch jersey to make the red maternity skirt.
+I did so with a heavy-read stretch jersey to make the red maternity skirt.
 But what I really need are maternity pants.
 I managed to find white denim that is a bit stretchy.
 The sewing pattern for the pants is already prepared.

-But the issue of the lack of ‘bump-covering’ jersey still needs to be solved.
+But the issue of the lack of a ‘bump-covering’ jersey still needs to be solved.
 Loki tried to help me out, but he could not find a solution either.
-I was looking through all my jersey left-overs, but it would be too much of a mix-and-match that it would not really make sense.
+I was looking through all my jersey leftovers, but it would be too much of a mix-and-match that it would not really make sense.

 I might have to place an order from the ‘kingdom of fabrics’ to Doha after all… 🙂

 My second approach was a more pragmatic one.
 There are a few sewing projects that I had in mind already that could be declared maternity clothes.
 They are actually based on normal sewing patterns, i.e. for non-pregnant times, but they are wide enough that they could fit during pregnancy as well.